Agentic Governance — Meta-Agents That Watch Other Agents

 Why this layer exists

-Chapter 15 establishes that compAI implements McKinsey's five pillars of the agentic organization.
+Chapter 15 establishes that Compai implements McKinsey's five pillars of the agentic organization.
 Pillar 3 — Governance — is the pillar McKinsey flags as the rate-limiting factor:

 "The scale of agentic adoption will be capped by how much oversight capacity humans can provide — making governance itself a potential bottleneck to productivity."